Positive surface group representations in PO(p,q): Higher rank Teichm uller theory for

-\item If $q=p+1$ there are $2^{2g+1}-1+2p(g-1)$ further exceptional components, consisting {{entirely of \emph{Zariski dense} representations.
-According to \cite[Remark 7.14]{ABC-IM}, Corollary \ref {c.higherTM spaces} implies that these also consist only of $\T$--positive Anosov representations: For the natural embedding $\SO(p,p+1)\to \SO(p,p+2)$ these components inject into positive components of $\SO(p,p+2)$, in particular all representations are positive, when composed with the embedding $\SO(p,p+1)\to \SO(p,p+2)$.
-As a result representations in the Zariski dense components are also positive in $\SO(p,p+1)$.}} It would be interesting to construct explicit \emph{hybrid} representations in these components, in analogy to \cite{GWtop}. \end{itemize} \end{remark}
+\item If $q=p+1$ there are $2^{2g+1}-1+2p(g-1)$ further exceptional components, which are smooth and conjectured to consit {{entirely of \emph{Zariski dense} representations \cite[Conjecture 1.7]{Collier-ENS}.
+According to \cite[Remark 7.14]{ABC-IM}, Corollary~\ref {c.higherTM spaces} implies that these also consist only of $\T$-positive Anosov representations: For the natural embedding $\SO(p,p+1)\to \SO(p,p+2)$ these components inject into $\T$-positive components of $\SO(p,p+2)$, in particular all representations are positive, when composed with the embedding $\SO(p,p+1)\to \SO(p,p+2)$.
+As a result those representations are also $\T$-positive in $\SO(p,p+1)$.}} It would be interesting to construct explicit \emph{hybrid} representations in these components, in analogy to \cite{GWtop}.
+See \cite{Kyd} for results in this direction from the Higgs bundle perspective. \end{itemize} \end{remark}